atuburapaler/atuburapaler.github.io/md/MWIII.md

 This will define if bots can't follow a path and track hostiles, in the next match, it's enabled by default (1-0)
 - `seta #x32fe0283b419ff08a`
 This defines if the Urzikstan helicopter infil animation plays, in the next match, enabled by default (0-1)
-- `seta cheat_force_power_level`
-This will enable a developer cheat for all players/bots with high value loot, depending on the number, and based on the danger zone loot.
-Can be used once per weapon upgrade (0-3)
-- `set scr_start_currency`
-Set the amount of essence the players/bots will have in the next match, affects the whole squad (0-2147483647)

 ### Story Missions
 - `set ui_mapname mp_jup_st_c_gw;seta ob_quest1_act1 1`